The following contains disturbing descriptions of violence. Viewer discretion is advised.

 Tommy LeNoir, a since-retired homicide detective for the Arlington Police Department who investigated the case, said he didn’t know about Reeves’s other wives until he went to interview Jack Reeves about Emelita’s death.

-“That immediately shot up a red flag,” LeNoir tells A&E Real Crime.
+“That immediately shot up a red flag,” LeNoir tells A&E True Crime.
 After the police found Emelita’s body, LeNoir took a look at Sharon’s crime scene photographs from the 1978 death.
 From the placement of the gun to the blood spatter evidence, it suddenly appeared staged.
 Sharon’s body was exhumed so a new autopsy could be conducted.

 Reeves was finally charged with the murders of both Sharon and Emelita.
 He was sentenced to 35 years for Sharon’s murder, and 99 years for Emelita’s.
 Myong’s case was never tried.